The Asset Management Review: European Overview

 A UCITS is an undertaking that has the sole object of collective investment in transferable securities or certain other specified financial assets that operate on the principle of risk-spreading, and has units that, at the request of their holders, are repurchased or redeemed, directly or indirectly, out of the undertaking's assets.16

 A UCITS does not need to have a specific legal form, and may be established via contractual arrangements, trusts or companies incorporated under statute.

-The UCITS regime requires that a UCITS fund must be authorised by its home Member State, the competent authority of which must approve the constitution and rules of the fund, the depositary chosen to hold the fund's investments and, to the extent relevant depending on the type of UCITS, the management company.45 Once the UCITS has been authorised by the home state, that authorisation is valid across all Member States of the EU.
+The UCITS regime requires that a UCITS fund must be authorised by its home Member State, the competent authority of which must approve the constitution and rules of the fund, the depositary chosen to hold the fund's investments and, to the extent relevant depending on the type of UCITS, the management company.18 Once the UCITS has been authorised by the home Member State, that authorisation is valid across all Member States of the EU.

 UCITS IV applies restrictions to the investment policies of a UCITS, setting out a range of permitted investments that include:

-- transferable securities and money market instruments that are admitted to or dealt on permitted regulated markets,46 or that have been admitted to official listing on a stock exchange or are dealt with on another regulated market in a third country;47
+- transferable securities and money market instruments that are admitted to or dealt on permitted regulated markets,19 or that have been admitted to official listing on a stock exchange or are dealt with on another regulated market in a third country;20

 - units of other UCITS (thereby permitting funds of funds);

 - units of other CISs provided that these meet certain conditions (essentially an equivalent level of protection for unitholders to that provided for unitholders of a UCITS);

 - deposits with credit institutions that can be withdrawn or are repayable on demand, or that mature in no more than 12 months.
 The relevant credit institution must either have its registered office inside the European Union or in a third country where it is subject to prudential rules considered by the competent authorities of the UCITS's home Member State to be equivalent to the prudential requirements laid down in EU law (an approved credit institution);